Engineer's degree: Netherlands

-Until the Bologna Process, having a licenciado (five-year) degree in engineering was a previous condition to be able to be admitted to the OE.
-Presently, admission to the OE requires a post-Bologna licenciado (3 years) degree or a mestre (five-year) master in engineering.
-OE members holders of a post-Bologna licenciado degree are now classified as E1 grade engineers, while holders of a pre-Bologna licenciado or a mestre are classified as E2 grade engineers.

 Romania and Moldova

 Romania and Moldova followed the French system.
 One needs a baccalaureate diploma to be accepted at the university.
 The engineering degree was called Diploma de inginer and the graduate was called a Inginer diplomat.
 These five years of study are equivalent to a Bologna Master (M.Sc/M.Eng/MCA).
 The five-year course concludes with a comprehensive set of specialising exams (examen de diploma).
 Marks nine and 10 are considered exceptional.
 Some universities had called Diploma de Sub-inginer which was a three-year course equivalent with a college degree.
 Following the Bologna process, the graduates obtain the Inginer licentiat degree, after following a four-year program.
 In this case the Inginer Master degree is obtained after an additional one- or two-year graduate program.